dynamicguy/play-scala-seed/README.md

 An example playframework scala app with docker integration using sbt-docker plugin

 ### How to push in docker hub
+Please make sure you are loggedin in docker hub.
+Do login `docker login` if necessary.

     sbt dockerBuildAndPush